A General Impossibility Theorem on Pareto Efficiency and Bayesian Incentive Compatibility: The impossibility theorem

-A \textit{social choice function} (SCF) is a Borel measurable function $f:[0,1]^{mn}\to\Delta(X)$, where $\Delta(X):=\{(p(x))_{x\in X}\in[0,1]^m|\sum p(x)=1\}$ is the set of probability distributions on $X$.
-Given the realization $u$ of the type profile $U$, the alternative chosen by the distribution $f(u)$ is a random variable on $X$.
-We denote this random alternative also as $f(u)$.
-Agent $i$'s payoff under the SCF is thus the random variable $U_i(f(U))$, whose randomness arises from both the random type profile $U=(U_j)_{j\in I}$ and the probabilistic SCF $f$.
-The ex ante expected payoff is then:
+A \textit{social choice function} (SCF) is a Borel measurable function $f:[0,1]^{mn}\to\Delta(X)$, where $\Delta(X):=\{(p^x)_{x\in X}\in[0,1]^m|\sum p^x=1\}$ is the set of probability distributions on $X$.
+Given the realization $u$ of the type profile $U$, the SCF chooses an alternative according to the distribution $f(u)$.
+For convenience, we denote by $\tilde{f}(u)\in X$ the (possibly random) alternative chosen by $f$ when the type profile is $u$.
+The expected payoff for agent $i$ under the SCF $f$ is then

-Consider the direct mechanism in which the agents report types and SCF $f$ chooses an alternative based on the profile of reported types.
-If agent $i$'s true type is $u_i$ and he reports a type $v_i$, while all other agents report their types truthfully, then $i$'s interim expected payoff is: